1. The Beaches

 All the beach areas have access to nearby toilets, showers, changing areas and filtered water stations.

 On 25th and 26th May 2019 there is a food festival along Manly beachfront and the Sydney Road.
-Taste of London has been running for a number of years and showcases food from local restaurants, wine producers and breweries.
+Taste of Manly has been running for a number of years and showcases food from local restaurants, wine producers and breweries.
 This is an event not to be missed by the foodies amongst you.

 If you enjoy healthy living, then Manly is the place to come.
 Restaurants offer lots of nutritious dishes, bursting with flavour and cater for all dietary requirements.
 Organic and vegan food is popular here too and there are so many good restaurants, you will really be spoilt for choice.